 C.P.
 Thomas also works with his daughter, Margaret Thomas Ronia Frelund.
-She co-founded Odaio, an organization wanting to "build a self sustaining children's center providing love, care and guidance to orphaned children and widows in India".
+She co-founded Odaio, [website not in operation as of late 2017], an organization wanting to "build a self sustaining children's center providing love, care and guidance to orphaned children and widows in India".
 She is a 2013 graduate of the Urshan Graduate School (UPC operated).
 In a 2012 talk at a church, she shared of her plans to become a minister and go to Iraq, but on December 15, 2013, she became engaged.
 Ronia married Jon Charles Frelund on October 11, 2014 and appears to have attended church with him at Christian Fellowship Church in Minnesota.
 Around May 2016, they moved to Winona.
 She is a former chaplain resident at the Mayo Clinic in Rochester, MN.
 According to Stoneking, she didn't speak in tongues until sometime in 2010.

 Picture of C.P.
 Thomas from Christian Family Church.